JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ### Can I install packages in the build environment?

 Yes, but it's unlikely that you'll need to.
 The build environment is based on Alpine Linux (triplet: `x86_64-linux-musl`) so you can use [`apk`](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) to install packages in it.
-However, if you need libraries or programs for the target system these packages won't help you.
-The package manager may be useful to install very specific tools, like compilers or assemblers that need to run on the build system.
+However, if you need runtime libraries or programs for the target system these packages won't help you.
+The package manager is useful only to install utilities, tools or libraries that are needed exclusively at compile time on the build system.